-The F30 328i was produced from 2011-2015 and features the 2.0L single turbo N20 engine.
-With 240hp and 260tq from the factory it’s no slouch for a small 4 cylinder engine.
+The F30 328i was produced from 2011-2015 and features the 2.0L single-turbo N20 engine.
+With 240hp and 260tq from the factory, it’s no slouch for a small 4-cylinder engine.
 The small engine also helps with a respectable 23mpg in the city and 35mpg on the highway.
 However, those who use the power frequently will likely return less appealing results in the real world.

-As with the 320i, the 328i is a fairly light car coming in around 3,400 lbs in RWD configuration.
-It might not sound like a light car, however it’s a respectable weight in a world where cars are getting bigger and bigger.
+As with the 320i, the 328i is a fairly light car coming in at around 3,400 lbs in RWD configuration.
+It might not sound like a light car, however, it’s a respectable weight in a world where cars are getting bigger and bigger.
 Expect the 328i to be a fun, nimble car with plenty of power and torque for moderate enthusiasts.

 BMW 328i Reliability

 Overall, the N20 powered 328i is a pretty reliable engine.
 Earlier models suffered issues with timing chains, which were re-designed and fixed in later models.
 Otherwise, expect the common BMW oil leaks like valve cover gaskets and oil filter housing gaskets.
 These issues typically pop up around 100,000 miles, which may be right in the ballpark of many older F30 328i’s on the market.
 For more information on reliability check out our post about common N20 problems.